In poker, the term ‘donkey’ is often used to describe a player who lacks skills, experience, or knowledge and makes poor decisions.

 What is a Donkey in Poker?

-The term donkey in Poker is a slang used to describe a player who is inexperienced, reckless, or makes poor decisions at the poker table.
-A donkey can cause frustration for more skilled players because their playstyle defies logic or strategy.
-However, playing against donkeys can also present opportunities for skilled players to exploit their weaknesses and capitalize on their mistakes.
+The term "donkey" in Poker is slang for a player who is inexperienced, reckless or makes poor decisions at the poker table.
+A donkey can frustrate more skilled players because its playstyle defies logic or strategy.
+However, playing against donkeys can also present opportunities for experienced players to exploit their weaknesses and capitalize on their mistakes.

 Why the Term ‘Donkey’?